cloudnloud/teams/members/srinathksd.md

 ## 2. Real world data engineering case studies
 >  a.
 Requirement - Will define case study, provide scenario-base problem
->  b, Why?
+>  b.
+Why?
 This will help us to focus on architecture, design and provide solution

 ## 3. Overview of data modeling
 >  a.
 Design simple data warehouse with dimension and facts